christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Sometime after the Roman-Jewish wars the Flavians tried to subvert the eastern imperial religion and they created christianity.
 It seems likely that the Bosphoran imperial religion before Christiantiy was essentially Judaism (see: Chapter 8.
 Who Forged History?).
 Jewish rabbis within the Flavian administration who worked as scribes took this religion and they infused a slave morality into it.

+The Gospel of Mark was written by Marcus Antonius Pallas (the freedman) = Philo of Alexandria who was Cleopatra Thea Philopator of Mauretania under a male pen‑name.
+Pallas was Claudius’s secretary.
+Under the Julio‑Claudians and Flavians, all imperial correspondence was handled by the secretary a libellis (for petitions) and ab epistulis (for letters).
+All of Paul’s letters were that correspondence.
+The entire Pauline corpus was dictated by the imperial secretary in the name of the absent “apostle” Paul.
+The Epistle to the Romans was a Flavian manifesto, written by Pallas/Philo, sent to the Jewish‑Bosporan community in Rome to pacify them.

-One person who had a hand in writing the New Testament was named Epicteus (See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)) who was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
+One other Flavian scribe who had a hand in writing the New Testament was named Epicteus (See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)) who was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
 20–25 – died c.
 95).
 Epicteus was from Phrygia which had the highest proportion of jews in the Roman empire at the time (https://en.wikipedia.org/wiki/Phrygia#Jews_of_Phrygia), and they were likely of the J1 haplotyped ones as the J1 haplotype is strong in that region.

+Epaphroditus is also called Epaphras in Paul’s letter to the Colossians (1:7, 4:12).
+Paul calls Epaphras “our dear fellow servant” and Epaphras founded the church at Colossae.
+So Paul and Epaphras/Epaphroditus are distinct but working together.

 Epictetus had a Roman teacher named Gaius Musonius Rufus (c.
 20-30-died c.
 101) who was a Roman Stoic philosopher.
 Gaius Musonius Rufus was also a teacher of Dio Chrysostom (c.
 40 – c.
 115 AD).
 Josephus opened his book "Jewish Wars" and "History of the Jews" (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".

+Epictetus = Epaphroditus using a literary device of master/slave.

 Epicteus and Pilny the Younger were both in the same places at the same time; Rome, Nicopolis, and Bithynia-Pontus, and Pliny the Younger was a Roman administrator in Bithynia and Pontus at the same time Marcion was in Sinope, so these people knew each other.

+Another Flavian scripe was a man named Aquila of Sinope aka Onkelos.
+The midrash (Tanhuma.
+41a, Mishpatim 3) claims that Aquila of Sinope aka Onkelos was a nephew of Hadrian and other jewish sources list him as a nephew of emperor Titus (Tractate Gittin (56b)).
+Emperor Hadrian employed Aquilla of Sinope to rebuild Jerusalem as Aelia
+Capitolina after the Bar Kokhba revolt (the city was named after Hadrian's family name (Aelia) and the Roman god Jupiter (Capitolina)).
+In Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them "my fellow workers in Christ Jesus"

-Epictetus (c.
-50–135) fits the typecasting of a rabbi named Akiva (c.
-50–135).
-If Epictetus = rabbi Akiva then this would put all the pieces together.
+If Aquila = a rabbi named Akiva (the name “Akiva” is a Semitic rendering of the Latin Aquila, meaning “eagle”.
+The eagle was the symbol of Jupiter, of Roman imperium, and of the Flavian dynasty) then this would put all the pieces together.

-Rabbi Akiva was a teacher of of a man named Aquila of Sinope aka Onkelos.
-His other student was Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, also, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means
+Rabbi Akiva was a claimed teacher of Aquila of Sinope aka Onkelos.
+His other students were Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, also, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah), Levi Mattathias (who wrote the Gospel of Matthew), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means